tremtec/tremtec.com/README.md

 TremTec Web App made with `solid-start`, `tailwincss`, `vite`.

+You can see the production version in [tremtec.com](https://tremtec.com)

 ## Developing

 Once you've created a project and installed dependencies with `pnpm install`, start a development server: